CSC3170-2022Fall/project-team-21/README.md

     make
     ```

-- To build from source on Windows machines with MinGW installed, first go to the project root directory, then type the following commands on PowerShell:
+- To build from source on Windows machines with MinGW installed, first go to the project root directory by `cd` into it, then type the following commands on PowerShell:

     ```bash
+    mkdir build
-    mkdir build && cd build
+    cd build
     cmake -G "MinGW Makefiles" ..
     mingw32-make
     ```